 Hello!
 Welcome to the first of many blog posts related to the International House Archives.
 My team and I will be using this space to share news and other information about the history of I-House NYC and its Archives.

 Though International House was established in 1924, I-House’s Archives were not formally founded until 2017.
-The project began with the introduction of a document retention policy, the need to begin preparations for the institution’s upcoming centennial, the likelihood of a building expansion project, and an unexpected leak that put our collections at risk.
+The project was first conceived with the introduction of a document retention policy, the need to begin preparations for the institution’s upcoming centennial, the likelihood of a building expansion project, and an unexpected leak that put our collections at risk.
 You can read more about the beginnings of the project here.

 It was this latter instance that created the real impetus to act.
 It became increasingly clear that these were important records that were urgently in need of preservation and care.
 As a result, International House President, Calvin Sims, took action.
-Enter The Winthrop Group, an archives consultant agency that inventoried over 1,000 boxes of I-House’s records.
-Winthrop worked across the institution and provided I-House with a comprehensive survey of its holdings while it outlined crucial recommendations for the next steps.
-In spring 2018, work on the archive project was presented at I-House’s World Council of Alumni conference, and in June 2018 our Board of Trustees adopted a resolution supporting the project.
-In June of 2019, the archive project was presented as a successful case study at the “Advancing Foundation Archives” conference held at the Ford Foundation.
+I-House first contracted The Winthrop Group, an archives consultant agency that inventoried over 1,000 boxes of I-House’s records.
+Winthrop worked across the institution and provided I-House with a comprehensive survey of its holdings and outlined important recommendations for next steps.
+In spring 2018, this project was presented at I-House’s World Council of Alumni conference, and in June 2018 our Board of Trustees adopted a resolution supporting the project.
+In June of 2019, the Archives Project was presented as a successful case study at the “Advancing Foundation Archives” conference held at the Ford Foundation.

 In these next few months, I will start processing the records and making these stories accessible.
-Developing an archival program from the ground up is a rare opportunity that requires a considerable amount of energy and thoughtfulness.
-My first and most important goal is to align the International House Archives with the mission and core values of this institution.
+Developing an archival program from the ground up is a rare opportunity.
+My most important goal is to align the International House Archives with the mission and core values of this institution.
 Accordingly, I-House’s Archives will treat its collections with:

 RESPECT: These records are important and deserve our care; we must stabilize and preserve the contents of this Archive for the benefit of future generations.